 Position the oven rack(s) properly and place the food in the oven.
-For correct rack placement, see "Rack positions" and "Rack placement" chart earlier in this section.
+For correct rack placement, see "Rack positions" on page 31 and "Rack placement" chart on page 31.

 2. Choose cook setting.

 - BAKE.

 - CONVECTION BAKE, or

 - CONVECTION ROAST